EMT/Toolkit/toolkit/git.md

 ## Tips and Tricks

+###Git Ignore
+Every project should have a .gitignore file in its root directory to stop certain files from being needlessly tracked.
+Setting this up in the first commit saves you the hassle of dealing with the problem later on.
+Here is what Fieldwork's default .gitignore looks like (lines beginning with `#` are comments):

+	# All .DS_Store files (created by OSX to store custom attributes of a folder)
+    .DS_Store

+	# All files in all sass-cache folders (created by Sass to speed up compilation speed)
+    *.sass-cache*

+Various projects using various frameworks will probably need other folders and files to be put in .gitignore.
+For examples, [see here](https://github.com/github/gitignore).

+If you're working on a project with stray .DS_Store files in it, you can remove them all with the following line

+    find . -name .DS_Store -print0 | xargs -0 git rm --ignore-unmatch

+Then commit the changes.

+(It's worth noting that .gitignore will only ignore matching files that are *not* already in the repository)

 ###Patch mode
 Sometimes you'll find that when the time comes to add a file to the staging index, the file has two modifications that are unrelated to each other.
 As a general principle, you should try to put unrelated changes in separate commits.
 You can do this by adding the file with `git add -p` or `git add --patch`.